-Microalgae are prokaryotic (without cell membranes and nucleus, blue-green algae) or eukaryotic (with cell membranes and nucleus, red-green algae) microorganisms that are able to grow rapidly and survive in harsh conditions because of their single-celled or simple multicellular structure.
+Microalgae are prokaryotic (without cell membranes and nucleus, such as blue-green algae) or eukaryotic (with cell membranes and nucleus, such as red-green algae) microorganisms that are able to grow rapidly and survive in harsh conditions because of their single-celled or simple multicellular structure.
 Microalgae, which range in size from a few microns to hundreds of microns, may grow in any environment in which water is present (Mata et al., 2010).
 Microalgae have a high lipid and carbohydrate content and can be used as raw materials in industries such as food, cosmetics, pharmaceuticals and biofuels.
 Microalgae can be used both for biodiesel and bioethanol production, using a bio-processing approach that has been increasingly used in recent years (Rashid et al., 2019).

+INTRODUCTION IS TOO SCANTY

 2.0 Materials and Methods